 #1: Give Follower Shoutouts

 Most of your followers think that as a brand, you don't see any of their posts.
-Surprise them with a like, comment, message, or even share their photo on your profile by giving them a shoutout.
+To create user-generated content, surprise them with a like, comment, message, or even share their photo on your profile by giving them a shoutout.

 Nothing says, "I value you," like calling attention to your genuine followers' content on social media.
 This will provide trust in those whose posts you share on your social page.
 Plus, it will encourage the post viewers and your followers who view the shoutout to create similar content in the hope that you will also be sharing their content and giving shoutouts to them.